vaiv26/dockerImplementation/README.md

 # dockerImplementation
-I created a Restful webservice using Node js and json database that runs in a docker whose image id is in this repository.
+I created a Restful webservice using Node js and json database that runs in a docker whose image id is in this repository in packages.
 The data model is: